islipnot/SoundLoad/README.md

 ## Examples

 ### Setting basic config info
 By running this, the client ID, MP3 output dir, and cover art output dir will be saved to cfg.json.
-Note that cover art wont actually be seperately downloaded yet because the `-art` flag was not saved.
-Config modifications can be done in conjunction with any other arguments, but this example is here for simplicity.
+Note that creating a local files folder for spotify like shown in this example makes importing songs to spotify extremely quick.
 ```
 c:>soundload -cid cWww6yL0wMOcwhn4GEYjHVAg3mwMPBis -adst "c:/spotify local files" -cdst "c:/cover art" -save
 ```